NKoonen/vatchecker/Readme.md

-# Vat Checker
+# VAT Checker

 This module checks a customers VAT number with the [Offical VIES database](https://ec.europa.eu/taxation_customs/vies/).

 If the customer has a valid VAT number, the customer can order without VAT.